 You can see my top surgery letter here.
 I redacted all the bits about my psychotic disorder when I uploaded it, but now I’m going to disclose because I feel like someone has to.
 It isn’t anything that we should be ashamed of.
 I still take antipsychotics twice a day.
 Here I am standing in front of ya with my morning dose of antipsychotics and my evening dose of antipsychotics! #MedicatedAndMighty

-[Image description: Mod Lee is standing without a shirt holding two different bottles of antipsychotics in front of their chest which has faded top surgery scars.]
+[Image one: Mod Lee is standing without a shirt holding two different bottles of antipsychotics in front of their chest which has faded top surgery scars.]